amaanmohd/Project-Management-and-Collaboration-System/README.md

+# It is a Web App project management and collaboration system for teams.
+It allows users to assign tasks to people, set milestones, schedule events on a calendar and use discussion boards.

-# Technology Used
+## Technology Used
-Frontend framework – Angular 7
+* Front-end framework : Angular

-Database – MongoDB
+* Database : MongoDB

-Backend – MongoDB Stitch (BaaS)
+* Back-end : MongoDB Stitch (BaaS)
+* AWS: S3, SES

-# Features
+## Features
- User can be verified with gmail account.
+* User can be verified with gmail account

- User can make group of team members.

- Task and project can be assign to team members.
+* Team Collaboration - Invite team members, chat/communicate and share the workload
+* Tasks - Shared task lists with sub-tasks

- Email notification send to each team member.
+* Email notification can be send to each team member

- Team member can send report to any member.

-# Ptm
+* File Storage - Advanced file management
+* Calendar - Event scheduling

+## pmcs

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.